Enslaved women's resistance in the United States and Caribbean

 Enslaved women were expected to maintain the enslaved populations, which led women to rebel against this expectation via contraception and abortions.
 Infanticide was also committed as a means to protect children from either becoming enslaved or from returning to enslavement.

-Physical and sexual exploitation
+Scholars such as Stephanie M. H. Camp, Brenda Stevenson, Deborah Gray White and Eulanda Sanders have offered new takes on enslaved women's resistance efforts, with access to personal accounts by enslaved peoples.
+Historian Brenda E. Stevenson's research in her book, More Than Chattel: Black Women and Slavery in the Americas, uses interviews funded by the WPA of formerly enslaved women to reimagine enslaved women's experiences and self-image.
+The work of Stephanie M. H. Camp has framed the Black female body as a contested political battlefield within slavery, revealing diverse forms of resistance that challenged the institution's oppressive bounds.
+And Eulanda E. Sanders is a historian whose article, “Female Slave Narratives and Appearance: Assimilation, Experience, and Escape,” focuses on the portrayal of enslaved women's physical appearance in written accounts.

+Reproductive resistance

 The ideologies surrounding the physical strength and fertility of African women were used to exploit African women throughout enslavement.
 While enslaved women were expected to perform manual labor equal to enslaved males, enslaved women were also expected to perform reproductive labor.
 For a slaver, it was more profitable to produce his own enslaved population than it was to purchase enslaved people.
 This desire for profits and increases in land size led to forced enslaved breeding, either with other enslaved males or their slavers.
 While some enslaved women were able to select their male partners, others were denied the freedom of choice and had a male partner forced onto them.
 Whether or not the male partner had been selected by the enslaved women, it was still expected of her to birth as many children as possible in order to increase profits for their slaver.
-Some slavers also offered rewards for having additional children in order to encourage enslaved women to have children, enhancing their slaver's profits.
+Some enslavers also offered rewards for having additional children in order to encourage enslaved women to have children, enhancing their slaver's profits.
 In consequence, rebellion by enslaved women sometimes took the form of acting against these expectations.

+Enslaved women often participated in acts of infanticide and abortion; historians describe these actions as forms of reproductive resistance.
+Under the industry of chattel slavery, slaves were bound for life, meaning their children would enter the cycle of enslavement.
+According to historian Brenda Stevenson, enslaved women were expected to maintain enslaved populations, which led women to rebel against this expectation via contraception and abortions.
+Infanticide was also committed to prevent children from either becoming enslaved or returning to enslavement.